Dr Samuel Evans

 Sam is a qualified speech and language therapist.
 He completed his PhD at the Institute of Cognitive Neuroscience, UCL, in 2012 with Professors Sophie Scott and Stuart Rosen.
 He worked as a post-doc at the MRC Cognition and Brain Sciences Unit in Cambridge with Dr Matthew H Davis and the Institute of Cognitive Neuroscience at UCL with Professors Sophie Scott and Mairead MacSweeney.

-He is a lecturer at the University of Westminster and an honorary research associate at the Institute of Cognitive Neuroscience, UCL.
+He is now a lecturer at the University of Westminster and an honorary research associate at the Institute of Cognitive Neuroscience, UCL.
 He teaches on a range of courses and is a module leader for research methods and statistics.
 He has run the CALC lab at the University of Westminster since 2017.
-He is founder of a collaborative research consortium: https://c3consortium.weebly.com/.
+He is also a co-founder of a collaborative research consortium: https://c3consortium.weebly.com/.

 Kathryn is a PhD student investigating the acoustic, perceptual, and physiological effects of swearing.
 Upon completing her BSc (Hons) Psychology in 2016, she began working as a Research Assistant at the University of Westminster, studying stress and resilience, alongside Dr Carly Wood, Dr Nina Smyth, Dr Anna Cheshire, and Professor Angela Clow.
 In 2018, Kathryn graduated with an MSc in Brain Imaging from the University of Nottingham.